elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-electronegativity-and-valence-electrons-influence-chemical-reactivity.md

 score: -1.0
 related_article1:
     id: 167056
+    title: >-
-    title: How do electron shells relate to energy levels in an atom?
+        How do electron shells relate to energy levels in an atom?
     subject: Chemistry
     url: /learn/chemistry/questions/how-do-electron-shells-relate-to-energy-levels-in-an-atom
 related_article2:
-    id: 167065
+    id: 167058
+    title: >-
-    title: What role do hydrogen bonds play in molecular interactions?
+        How is atomic mass calculated, and what role do isotopes play in this calculation?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-molecular-interactions
+    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation
 related_article3:
-    id: 167061
+    id: 167058
-    title: What are radioactive isotopes and what are some of their applications?
+    title: >-
+        How is atomic mass calculated, and what role do isotopes play in this calculation?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-radioactive-isotopes-and-what-are-some-of-their-applications
+    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation
 related_article4:
-    id: 167057
+    id: 167055
-    title: What is the atomic number and how is it determined for an element?
+    title: >-
+        What are the three main subatomic particles and their respective charges?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-atomic-number-and-how-is-it-determined-for-an-element
+    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-and-their-respective-charges
 related_article5:
-    id: 167063
+    id: 167058
-    title: How does electronegativity influence chemical bonding?
+    title: >-
+        How is atomic mass calculated, and what role do isotopes play in this calculation?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electronegativity-influence-chemical-bonding
+    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-what-role-do-isotopes-play-in-this-calculation
 ---

 &nbsp;